The Rise of Endymion (Simmons, Dan, 1997)

 There are more, things that might be predictable, but I'll stop there before I spoil the whole ending.

 I started this review by stating that this final chapter of the book is both satisfying and disappointing.
-The biggest problem I had with it is, that it is a massive tale, that is omitting the telling of some of the more interesting things only referenced in the story while it is too heavily focussing on minute details.
+The biggest problem I had with it is, that it is a massive tale, that is omitting the telling of some of the more interesting things only referenced in the story while it is too heavily focusing on minute details.
 And Raul is a rather unimpressive narrator, mostly existing to be a punching bag while other people around him seem more capable.
 There is a tone of blandness about him, that just doesn't latch well.

 Simmons is also clearly in love dwelling in philosophical and religious musings.
 This would be fine, but towards the end, Aena's skills become a deus ex machina device as does the whole notion of the Void That Binds.
 The notions about human evolution and the role of the use of technology in it are intriguing though.
 The Ousters shed some light on the idea of how far beyond humanity humans might get if biomechanical augmentation would start in earnest.
 And, really, the point of view of the Pax, despite being perverted by the Core, seems something that would happen when "normal" humans would witness the oddity of what Ousters have become with their bioengineered bodies.